weifish0/github_medium_bird_sprout_try/README.md

-# Learn how to use git and github with it.
+# Learn how to use git and github with i

+## subtitle
+hell how's it go